 Quitting sex addiction isn’t easy.
 Without intervention from a qualified professional, obsessive thought patterns will continue unabated.
-Uncomfortable emotional withdrawal symptoms include feelings such as cravings, anxiety or depression, irritability, restlessness and overwhelming shame.
+Uncomfortable emotional withdrawal symptoms include feelings such as cravings, anxiety or depression, irritability, restlessness, and overwhelming shame.
 The symptoms you or your loved one may feel when attempting to quit may differ from what another sex-addicted person goes through.

-Some estimates suggest up to 64 percent of individuals with sex addiction also have a drug or alcohol problem.
+Some estimates suggest that up to 64 percent of individuals with sex addiction also have a drug or alcohol problem.
 If you also use substances, you may also experience physical withdrawal symptoms.
 If alcohol abuse is a problem, never quit without professional help.
 Severe alcohol withdrawal can be fatal.

 Get Help for Sex Addiction

 While sex addiction can be challenging to treat, there is help available.
 Speak with your healthcare professional or research options online to find a treatment center that can address your specific needs.
 Reach out to Addiction Experts today for more information.